chengyayu/technote/002-编程语言/go/g_p_m.md

         // 窃取逻辑
         gp, inheritTime, tnow, w, newWork := stealWork(now) if gp != nil {
-            // Successfully stole.
             return gp, inheritTime, false
         }
         if newWork {
-            // There may be new timer or GC work; restart to
+            // There may be new timer or GC work; restart to discover. goto top
-            // discover.
-            goto top
         }